-Tax-to-GDP ratio For public finance comparison purposes a country's tax burden, or tax-to- GDP ratio, is computed by taking the total tax payments for a particular fiscal year as a fraction or percentage of the GDP for that year.
-The weighted average price of a country's exports relative to its imports.
+Tax-to-GDP ratio For public finance comparison purposes, a country's tax burden, or tax-to- GDP ratio, is computed by taking the total tax payments for a particular fiscal year as a fraction or percentage of the GDP for that year.
+Terms of trade The weighted average price of a country's exports relative to its imports.
 Tertiary sector The part of the economy concerned with the provision of services.
-Total factor productivity (TFP) An index used to measure the efficiency of all inputs that contribute to the production process.
+Total factor productivity Unallocated reserves (TFP) An index used to measure the efficiency of all inputs that contribute to the production process.
 Increases in TFP are usually attributable to technological improvements.

 Trade balance The monetary record of a country's net imports and exports of physical merchandise.
+See also current account.